Hunter Bigge

 Tampa Bay Rays

-Hunter Bigge has thrown 1,180 pitches that have been tracked by the PITCHf/x system between 2023 and 2025, including pitches thrown in the MLB Regular Season and Spring Training.
-In 2025, they have relied primarily on their Fourseam Fastball (97mph) and Slider (89mph), also mixing in a Curve (82mph).
+Hunter Bigge has thrown 1,276 pitches that have been tracked by the PITCHf/x system between 2023 and 2025, including pitches thrown in the MLB Regular Season, Spring Training and Fall/Winter Ball.
+In 2025, they have relied primarily on their Fourseam Fastball (97mph) and Slider (89mph), also mixing in a Curve (81mph).
 He also rarely throws a Sinker (96mph), Splitter (86mph) and Change (87mph).

 In 2025, compared to other RHP:

-Their fourseam fastball is blazing fast, has less armside movement than typical and results in somewhat more groundballs compared to other pitchers' fourseamers.
-Their slider is thrown extremely hard and results in more flyballs compared to other pitchers' sliders.
-Their curve (take this with a grain of salt because they've only thrown 16 of them in 2025) has an exceptional bite, generates an extremely high number of swings & misses compared to other pitchers' curves, results in more flyballs compared to other pitchers' curves, is slightly harder than usual and has primarily 12-6 movement.
+Their fourseam fastball is blazing fast and has less armside movement than typical.
+Their slider is thrown extremely hard, generates more whiffs/swing compared to other pitchers' sliders and results in more flyballs compared to other pitchers' sliders.
+Their curve has an exceptional bite, generates an extremely high number of swings & misses compared to other pitchers' curves, is slightly harder than usual, has primarily 12-6 movement and results in somewhat more flyballs compared to other pitchers' curves.
 Their sinker (take this with a grain of salt because they've only thrown 10 of them in 2025) is blazing fast, has less armside run than typical, has little sinking action compared to a true sinker and results in somewhat more flyballs compared to other pitchers' sinkers.
 Their splitter (take this with a grain of salt because they've only thrown 2 of them in 2025) is basically never swung at and missed compared to other pitchers' splitters, has surprising cut action, is an extreme flyball pitch compared to other pitchers' splitters and is slightly firmer than usual.
 Their change (take this with a grain of salt because they've only thrown 1 of them in 2025) is basically never swung at and missed compared to other pitchers' changeups, has an obvious armside fade, results in more flyballs compared to other pitchers' changeups, is slightly firmer than usual and has some natural sink to it.